Megaraptor: Size

 South American megaraptorids were generally very large, exceeding 7 m in length and 1 tonne in mass.
 The holotype of Megaraptor was estimated by Fernando Novas to measure around 8 m in length.
 In 2010, Gregory S. Paul estimated its length at 8 m, its weight at 1 tonnes.
-Porfiri et al., in their 2014 paper describing MUCPv 595, estimated the length of a mature specimen at 9–10 m based on the proportions of Allosaurus.
+Porfiri and colleagues, in their 2014 paper describing MUCPv 595, estimated the length of a mature specimen at 9–10 m based on the proportions of Allosaurus.
 In 2016, extrapolating instead from other megaraptorans, Asier Larramendi and Rubén Molina-Pérez estimated that M. namunhuaiquii had a body length of 8.3 m, a hip height of 2.35 m, and a body mass of 1.3 t.
 MUCPv 595 has an estimated body length of 3 m.
 While MUCPv 278 is known only from a humerus, that humerus, is roughly twice the size of the equivalent bone in the juvenile specimen, and one-third larger than that of Australovenator.